andreary1/andreary1/README.md

 # Print("Hello World! 👋")

 ## About Me
-I'm a Computer Engineering student passionate about technology and software development.
+I'm a 17 years old Computer Engineering student passionate about technology and software development.
 Currently, I'm focusing on learning Python and C# to enhance my programming skills and build exciting projects.

 ## Technologies & Tools
 - 🐍 Python